-Private Linehan was at first reported as...missing in action...at Beaumont-Hamel on July 1, 1916, while serving with 'A' Company during the fighting of the first day of the...First Battle of the Somme.
+A soldier of the Machine-Gun Section\ of B Company, Private Curley was reported as...missing in action...at Beaumont-Hamel on July 1, 1916, during the fighting of the first day of the First Battle of the Somme.
+Some six months later, on December 31, he was officially...presumed dead.